aguamar/thoughts/docs/10-about.md

 [GNU evaluation team][gnueval].

-Outside of his field, Mike enjoys time with his family---including his fiancé and two sons---whom keep him busy and probably contribute to the retention of his sanity.
+Outside of his field, Mike enjoys time with his family---including his fiancé and two sons---whom keep him busy and help to keep him sane.
 Mike also has a fascination with a wide range of sciences that he wishes he had the time to devote to researching.

 A great deal of information regarding Mike's opinions on various topics can be found throughout this website.
 Much of the site is devoted to his thoughts and